BiBiServ/bibigrid/README.md

 ([Theia Web IDE](https://github.com/theia-ide/theia)) and many more.

-During resource instantiation BiBiGrid configures the network, local and network volumes, (network) file systems and also the software for an immediately usage of the started cluster.
+During resource instantiation BiBiGrid configures the network, local and network volumes, (network) file systems and also the software for an immediate usage of the started cluster.

 When using preinstalled images a full configured and ready to use cluster is available within a few minutes.